-4.2.9 Persistence in Contracts
+4.2.10 Persistence in Contracts

-Our model produces persistent contracts for a given VC.
+Without making any explicit assumptions about choice persistence, our model produces persistent contracts for a given VC.
 In equilibrium, the VC offers its most VC-friendly contract to worse entrepreneurs.
-To better entrepreneurs, the VC offers a set of more entrepreneur-friendly contracts that barely vary with entrepreneur quality.
+To better entrepreneurs, the VC offers a set of more entrepreneur-friendly contracts that vary little with entrepreneur quality.
 Bengtsson and Bernhardt (2014) associate persistence of VC contracts with VC-specific style.
 However, style alone is insufficient to generate persistence when VCs encounter entrepreneurs of varying qualities and both parties have sufficient bargaining power to negotiate contracts.
 Our model suggests that persistence can be at least partly explained by a market equilibrium in which VCs have most of the bargaining power.

-5 Counterfactual Analysis
+5 Counterfactual Analysis: Search Frictions